Sithi5/Inception-of-Things/p3/walkthrough.md

   check that Argo CD is installed and configured => y accéder via http://localhost:8080/argocd

-  You can uninstall argocd and k3d cluster with those command:
+  You can uninstall argocd and k3d cluster with this command:

-  sudo kubectl delete -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml sudo kubectl delete namespace dev sudo kubectl delete namespace argocd sudo k3d cluster delete
+  - sh cleaning_script.sh in folder scripts

 #### Ressources